dreaazy/dreaazy/README.md

+#Hey,My name is Simone
-My name is Simone, I’m 17 years old and I’m a developer with experience in developing websites and mobile application for small businesses and entrepreneurs.
+##I’m 18 years old and I’m a developer with experience in developing websites and mobile application for small businesses and entrepreneurs.

 My biggest passion is computer science, I love developing and make dreams of other people come true.